August 3, 2022

 4. Refrigerant Leak

-- Not enough cold air
+- Inadequate cold air

-- Home feels humid
+- Home is humid

 - Excessively long cooling cycles

-- Frozen evaporator coils
+- Ice forming on the evaporator coils

-- Dribbling or hissing air conditioner sounds
+- Dripping or hissing air conditioner sounds

-- Sweet smell around the air conditioner
+- Sweet smell near the air conditioner

 5. Water Leak

-Shut off your air conditioner to avoid damage and call us at 866-397-3787 for assistance.
+Shut off your air conditioner to avoid damage and call us at 866-397-3787 for support.

 6. Tripped Circuit Breaker

-- Dirty air filter is severely constraining airflow.
+- Dirty air filter is gravely limiting airflow.

-- Condenser coils are dirty and restricting airflow.
+- Condenser coils are dirty and restraining airflow.

-- Condenser fan motor has failed and coils are overheating.
+- Condenser fan motor has stopped working and coils are overheating.

 - Electrical connections are worn or loose.

-- Blower motor is faulty.
+- Blower motor is defective.

-- Compressor is drawing excessive power or wiring is defective.
+- Compressor is drawing too much power or wiring is faulty.

-- Capacitor in control of starting the compressor has failed.
+- Capacitor in charge of starting the compressor has failed.

 7. Short Cycling